A DEEPER DIVE into the Mystery of Christmas

 24 “The God who made the world and everything in it is the Lord of heaven and earth and does not live in temples built by human hands.
 25 And he is not served by human hands, as if he needed anything.
 Rather, he himself gives everyone life and breath and everything else.
 (Acts 17:22-25)

 26 From one man [Adam] he made all the nations, that they should inhabit the whole earth; and he marked out their appointed times in history and the boundaries of their lands.
-27 God did this so that they would seek him and perhaps reach out for him and find him, though he is not far from any one of us.
+27 God did this so that they would seek him [seek their source] and perhaps reach out for him and find him, though he is not far from any one of us.
 28 ‘For in him we live and move and have our being.’
 As some of your own poets have said, ‘We are his offspring.’

 29 “Therefore since we are God’s offspring, we should not think that the divine being is like gold or silver or stone—an image made by human design and skill.
 30 In the past God overlooked such ignorance, but now he commands all people everywhere to repent.
 31 For he has set a day when he will judge the world with justice by the man he has appointed.
 He has given proof of this to everyone by raising him from the dead.”
 (Acts 17:26-31)

-Who is the one from verses above about which John wrote “through him all things are?”
+Who is the one from the verses above about whom John wrote “through him all things are?”
 I.e., “through whom we live and move and have our being”—the one about whom John also wrote that all those “believing in him shall have everlasting life,” the one who told the woman at the well that he was the Messiah and that he could give eternal life like springs of living water?
-In the verses just quoted, he is also the man appointed to finally judge the world in all its ways—the man raised from the dead with a new kind of body?

 51 “Very truly I tell you, whoever obeys my word will never see death.”